AbigalChulchill/Crypto-Account-Data/README.md

 ## RUN THE SCRIPT AS A WEB PAGE ON LOCAL WEB SERVER

-Download index.php and account.php and put them in folder next to folder CCXT.
+Download index.php and account.php and put them next to CCXT folder.

 Open a terminal / shell window and CD to the directory where you put the script.